signalfx/signalfx-agent/docs/monitors/kubelet-stats.md

  - `pod_network_transmit_packets_dropped_total` (*cumulative*)<br>    Cumulative count of packets dropped while transmitting
  - `pod_network_transmit_packets_total` (*cumulative*)<br>    Cumulative count of packets transmitted

+#### Group podEphemeralStats
+All of the following metrics are part of the `podEphemeralStats` metric group.
+All of the non-default metrics below can be turned on by adding `podEphemeralStats` to the monitor config option `extraGroups`:
+ - `pod_ephemeral_storage_capacity_bytes` (*gauge*)<br>    Represents the storage space available (bytes) for the filesystem.
+This value is a combination of total filesystem usage for the containers and emptyDir-backed volumes in the measured Pod.
+See more about emptyDir-backed volumes https://kubernetes.io/docs/concepts/storage/volumes/#emptydir
+ - `pod_ephemeral_storage_used_bytes` (*gauge*)<br>    Represents the bytes used on the filesystem.
+This value is a total filesystem usage for the containers and emptyDir-backed volumes in the measured Pod.
+See more about emptyDir-backed volumes https://kubernetes.io/docs/concepts/storage/volumes/#emptydir

 ### Non-default metrics (version 4.7.0+)

 **The following information applies to the agent version 4.7.0+ that has